-After a decade of lobbying by ACT Light Rail, the ALP Government in 2012 announced that if returned at the 2012 Assembly Election, they would build Capital Metro light rail running from Gungahlin to the City.
+After a decade of lobbying by ACT Light Rail, the ACT Labor Government in 2012 announced that if returned at the 2012 Assembly Election, they would build the Capital Metro light rail along the inter-town route between Gungahlin and the City.
 This policy was supported by the ACT Greens.

 Following the election of an ACT Greens/Labor Government in 2012, rapid progress was made in preparing a business case, reconfiguring government transport agencies and signing contracts to construct and operate the first stage of light rail between Civic and Gungahlin.
-These moves were supported by the ACT community at the 2016 Assembly election, during which a second stage of light rail to Woden was announced.
+These moves were supported by the ACT community at the 2016 ACT general election, during which a second stage of light rail running from Woden to the City was announced.

-In addition to the work on the first stage of light rail, the ACT Government prepared a Light Rail Network Plan, indicating future light rail routes.
-This drew largely from work conducted for the 2012 Sustainable Transport Plan, which itself was derived from the 2009 Strategic Public Transport Network Plan by MRCagney.
+In addition to the work on the first stage of light rail, in 2015 the ACT Government released a Light Rail Network Plan.
+This report drew largely from work conducted for the 2012 Transport for Canberra plan, which itself was derived from the 2009 Strategic Public Transport Network Plan by MRCagney.
 Both reports derived their routes from the inter-town corridors.

 Light rail in Canberra: